magnotairone/yourGPT/README.md

-# TAG-Powered PDF Explorer: A Conversational Interface for Your Documents
+# RAG-Powered PDF Explorer: A Conversational Interface for Your Documents

 _The RAG-Powered PDF Explorer helps you create `yourGPT`!_